 Please come to office hours.
 Come if you have any questions about the course and particular topics.
 You can also ask me questions or arrange appointments through email.
-Email is better than Canvas messages, which I rarely check.
+Email is always the best way to reach me, please do not send Canvas messages.